 Cayman has also ranked among the top countries for percentage of population testing.

 There is a dedicated testing clinic in the George Town General Practice Clinic.
-The Health Services Authority has launched an online appointment booking system in August, where citizens can book their free COVID-19 screening.
+The Health Services Authority has launched an online appointment booking system in August 2021, where citizens can book their free COVID-19 screening.
 The appointment is made 48 hours in advance, with results being sent via email after 24 hours.
 The US Centres for Disease Control (CDC) has classified the Cayman Islands as “Risk Level 1: COVID-19 Risk is Low.”
-This exclusive classification includes only 6 other countries including New Zealand.

 There is also a drive-through testing facility from Doctors Hospital available at the COVID-19 Testing & Information Centre at Camana Bay.

 While a few new cases have been detected the COVID-19 virus is still considered minimal.
 Chief Medical Officer Dr. John Lee explains the new cases and increased risk were due to increases in travel.